Capital punishment in Arkansas: History

-All but four executions carried out before 1913 were by hanging.
-Four guerillas were shot on July 29, 1864.
+All but four executions in Arkansas carried out before 1913 were by hanging.
+The exceptions were four Confederate guerrillas were shot by the military on July 29, 1864, for the murder of a Unionist civilian.
 On July 25, 1902, seven men were hanged, the most executions in one day in the state.

+In 1887, Arkansas ended public executions.
+However, on March 7, 1901, the state legislature approved legislation to provide for the public hangings of convicted rapists.
+The law, which was signed by Governor Jeff Davis, was intended to deter lynching.
+It had been passed out of fear that John Wesley, a black man on death row for raping a 17-year-old white girl, would be lynched prior to his execution.
+A crowd had previously burned an effigy of Wesley.
+Prior to his execution, Wesley confessed to raping the girl and two other white women.
+Four other black men, Charles Anderson, Essex Pippin, Hall Mahone, and Elisha Davis, would be publicly hanged for rape between 1901 and 1904.
+A white man, Charles Hammons, was publicly hanged in 1905 for raping his 8-year-old stepdaughter.
+The law was repealed later that year.

 Almost all executions were for crimes that involved murder.
-A number of people were also executed for rape and there was one execution for espionage, 17-year-old alleged Confederate spy David O. Dodd, hanged by Union soldiers on January 8, 1864.
+A number of people were also executed for rape, and there was one execution for espionage, 17-year-old alleged Confederate spy David O. Dodd, hanged by Union soldiers on January 8, 1864.

 In 1913, the method used was changed to the electric chair.
 The electric chair was constructed from the wood that had previously made up the state gallows.
-This electric chair would be used for all electrocutions up until 1964.
-Four more people were hanged in the state — one in 1913, two in 1914 and one in 1930.
+This electric chair was used for all electrocutions until 1964.
+Four more people were hanged in the state — one in 1913, two in 1914, and one in 1930.

 The last execution in the state before Furman v.
-Georgia was that of Charles Fields on January 24, 1964 for rape.
-New capital punishment laws were passed in Arkansas and came into force on March 23, 1973.
-The first execution would not come until June 18, 1990 when John Edward Swindler was electrocuted.
-His was the first and so far only execution using an electric chair constructed by the state in the 1970s.
+Georgia was that of Charles Fields on January 24, 1964, for rape.
+New capital punishment laws were passed in Arkansas and took effect on March 23, 1973.
+The first execution would not come until June 18, 1990, when John Edward Swindler was electrocuted.
+He was the first and so far only execution using an electric chair constructed by the state in the 1970s.

-According to Michael L. Radelet of the University of Colorado there have been two instances of executions that did not go according to plan in Arkansas since Furman.
-On January 24, 1992, the execution of Ricky Ray Rector was delayed by fifty minutes after the medical staff were unable to find a suitable vein in his arm.
+According to Michael L. Radelet of the University of Colorado, there have been two instances of executions that did not go according to plan in Arkansas since Furman.
+On January 24, 1992, the execution of Rickey Ray Rector was delayed by fifty minutes after the medical staff was unable to find a suitable vein in his arm.
 The curtain over the witness area was not drawn, and witnesses heard Rector moan loudly eight times.
 State officials attributed the difficulties to his size and use of antipsychotic medication.
 The execution of Christina Marie Riggs faced similar delays on May 2, 2000, when staff were unable to locate a vein in her elbow.
 They eventually found one in her wrist.